 - You’re Gorgeous carefully source products and handmake their soaps using traditional methods.
 They sell their soap by the kilo log for you to slice yourself at home – worth stocking up the cupboards with.

-Shampoo bars are the perfect alternative; they last for the equivalent of approximately three bottles of shampoo, they require absolutely no packaging and their smaller size and weight make them more commercially portable.
+Shampoo bars are the perfect alternative to help reduce plastic in the bathroom.
+They last for the equivalent of approximately three bottles of shampoo.
+They require absolutely no packaging.
+And their smaller size and weight make them more commercially portable.

 If you ever tried using shampoo bars in the past and were disappointed, now is the time to give them a second go, they have come a long way.
 My first dabble in the world of shampoo bars left me with dry, static-riddled hair but now, with the bar I use, I cannot tell the difference from regular shampoo.